 Why Tap Water Is Better Than Bottled Water

-- Bottled water is not safer than tap water.
+- Bottled water is not typically safer than tap water.
 In fact, more than half of all bottled water comes from the tap.

 - Water bottle garbage is a major source of pollution.